 8. Be a Photographer

 If you’re a photographer with good credentials, congrats—you can plant yourself at the end of almost any runway and start snapping.
 If you’re more into shooting real people on the go, park yourself outside of the hottest Fashion Week venues and start snapping street style.
 You don’t need credentials to stand outside of the shows so as long as you’ve got an Instagram account and a good camera, you’re good to go!

 9. Research Open Events

 Believe it or not, most Fashion Weeks worldwide have at least a handful of events that are open to the public.
 Do the research based on where you are and show up in style!
 Or, dress to the nines and strut your stuff outside the invite-only stuff.
-No one needs to know you got your street style photo taken and then went home!
+No one needs to know you got your street-style photo taken and then went home!